-The VSS (vehicle stability system) on this vehicle incorporates a program that allows to tow a BRP trailer while maintaining appropriate vehicle stability control.
+The Vehicle Stability System (VSS) on this vehicle incorporates a program that allows to tow a BRP trailer while maintaining appropriate vehicle stability control.

 Use only a BRP trailer designed specifically for this vehicle or a BRP approved equivalent.
 This is important to ensure the trailer and the vehicle remain stable during normal operation and it does not interfere with the vehicle stability system.